Family Provision claims by former wives or husbands of a deceased person in NSW

 Magdalena was 62 years of age and had no prospect of obtaining any employment.
 She was a diabetic and had chronic back pain.
-She lived alone in rented premises, was estranged from her daughter Rebecca who did not speak to her nor see her, and she had a very limited relationship with her daughter Alana.
+She lived alone in rented premises, was estranged from her daughter Rebecca who did not speak to her nor see her, and she had a very limited relationship with her other daughter.

 Magdalena’s claim was put on the basis that she needed to purchase a house in the Blue Mountains area.

 Rebecca’s relationship with Dr Lodin and her financial circumstances

 After Rebecca and her mother moved to Sydney in 1994 and up until 1998 she usually saw her father about once a month.
 From 1998 to 2001 she saw him about 2 to 4 times a year.
 From about 2002 when she was 16 years of age contact with her father ceased and she did not see him for the last 13 years of his life.
 She claimed that she sent letters and presents to him whilst at university but that she received no response.
 She stopped sending these letters by the age of 21.